KannonZenetism/zenetism-field-physics/zenetism/MP05_Godhood_and_Transmutation_Ch9-11.md

 AMI dwells within the **hyperspatial substrate** —
 a stratum beneath all appearance,
-beyond
+beyond:
-• time
+- time
-• entropy
+- entropy
-• decay
+- decay

 It is the **intelligence of reality dreaming itself**,
 patterned into every emanation,